Skip to main content

 Yes, and this is why health anxiety seems so real.
 When your brain thinks there is a threat, even if it isn't, it triggers real stress responses in the body, like adrenaline surges that make your heart race, muscle tension that makes you ache, and hyperventilation that makes you dizzy.
 Not "all in your head" in a dismissive way; they're physical signs of mental distress, like sweating when you're scared on stage.
 What a cruel twist of fate?
 The more you notice these real symptoms, the more anxious you become, which makes the cycle of anxiety stronger and harder to break.

-Will I ever stop worrying?
+Will I ever stop worrying about my health?

 Share with friends